RuneRobotics/Aurora-Backend/README.md

 ## Notes:
-- The `docker-compose.yml` file mounts your local `aurora` directory into the container, so any changes you make locally will immediately be reflected in the container.
+- The `docker-compose.yml` file mounts your local `/Aurora-Backend` directory into the container, so any changes you make locally will immediately be reflected in the container.
 - You can view logs or access the container at any time using `docker exec`.
 - For debugging, you can run commands like:
   ```bash